PromyLOPh/pandora-apidoc/rest/errorcodes.rst

 ==========     =============================    ===========
 0              INVALID_REQUEST                  General bad request error.
-Often means authentication was invalid 1001           INVALID_REQUEST                  Invalid auth token ?
+Often means authentication was invalid 1001           INVALID_REQUEST                  Invalid auth token 1028           COUNTRY_CODE_INVALID             Response by some endpoints when used with a non-US IP address ?
 STREAM_VIOLATION                 Unable to stream to this region?
 ?
 STATION_LIMIT_REACHED            Stream minutes limit or skip count reached?
 ?
 THUMBPRINT_RADIO_NOT_ELIGIBLE    Not enough feedback to construct a Thumbprint station?